PolyArch/cs259/08-project.md

 ### Novel GPU Parallelization:

 Generally, kernels on GPU are parallelized one-at-a-time (ie. one layer at a time across all CUDA cores).
-Sometimes this is innefficient because there isn't enough work per kernel.
+Sometimes this is inefficient because there isn't enough work per kernel.
 What if two or more kernels were running at the same time on the GPU (each running its own element of a batch?)?
 This could lead to more efficient execution for a variety of networks.

 This could also be done for an accelerator as well!

-One could also look into paralelizing other ML algorithms on GPUs like gradient-boosting tree training, or various algorithms for recommender systems like alternating least squares.
+One could also look into parallelizing other ML algorithms on GPUs like gradient-boosting tree training, or various algorithms for recommender systems like alternating least squares.